Podcast: Watery Diarrhea & Frequent Fecal Dribbling in a Cat With Dr. Pohlman

 Tritrichomonas foetus and Giardia spp can be differentiated based on motility.
 Trichomonads have rapid, forward motility, whereas Giardia spp do not exhibit this motion.

-PCR is the gold standard test to diagnose T. foetus.
+PCR is the preferred test for diagnosis of T foetus.

 Ronidazole is the only drug that has demonstrated to be effective.

-It is potentially carcinogenic for humans.
-Use with extreme caution, even when handling feces of cats on medication.
+This drug is potentially carcinogenic for humans, and extreme caution should be used, even when handling feces of cats receiving this medication.

-Outside of the cat, T. foetus lasts ~24 hours.
-It is not considered zoonotic, but case reports of infected humans exist.
+Outside of the cat, T foetus lasts ~24 hours.
+T foetus is not considered zoonotic, but case reports of infected humans exist.

-Most infected cats' symptoms will generally resolve within about 2 years, even without treatment.
+In most infected cats, signs generally resolve within ~2 years, even without treatment.

 Contact us: